-The ancient Egyptian civilization started its rapid development after the unification of Upper and Lower Egypt.
-It was ruled by several dynasties and many different rulers left permanent traces on this area of the world.
+The ancient Egyptian civilization started its rapid development after the unification of Upper and Lower Egypt, around 5,000 years ago.
+It was ruled by several dynasties and many different Kings who left permanent traces on this area of the world.

-Creativity and science flourished during long periods of internal stability which was fundamental for the development of trade.
-Trade brought the necessary cultural and ideational exchange and Egypt became one of the prime hubs of innovation.
+Creativity and science flourished during long periods of internal stability, which was fundamental for the development of trade.
+Trade brought the necessary cultural and ideational exchange for Egypt to become one of the prime hubs of innovation.

 In this article, we’ll be taking a close look at the top 20 inventions of Ancient Egypt that led to the advancement of the civilization.
 Many of these are still in use today.

-In 3000 B.C., the Ancient Egyptians developed and perfected the craft of making paper.
-The first paper was made from the pith of the papyrus, a type of plant that grew on the banks of the River Nile.
+Around 3000 B.C., the Ancient Egyptians developed and perfected the craft of making thin sheets of plant pulp on which they could write.
+They used the pith of the papyrus, a type of plant that grew on the banks of the River Nile.

 The core of papyrus plants was cut into thin strips that were then soaked in water so that the fibers would soften and expand.
 These strips would then be stacked on top of one another until a wet paper-like form was achieved.

-The Egyptians would then press the wet paper and leave it to dry out.
-This took little time due to the warm climate.
+The Egyptians would then press the wet sheets and leave them to dry out.
+This took little time due to the warm and dry climate.

-Paper made of papyrus was slightly harder and had a texture more similar to that of plastic.
-It was of good quality and was quite durable.
-Some of the ancient Egyptian scrolls made from papyrus still exist to this day.
+Papyrus was slightly harder than today’s paper and had a texture more similar to that of plastic.
+It was of good quality and quite durable.
+That is why many of the ancient Egyptian scrolls made from papyrus still exist to this day.

 Ink was invented in Ancient Egypt as early as 2,500 BC.
 The Egyptians wanted to document their thoughts and ideas in a simple way that would take little time and effort.
 The first ink they used was made by burning wood or oil, and mixing the resulting concoction with water.